Grant funding schemes – protect your business from fraudsters

 - Administer payments in line with Central Government Eligibility Criteria.

 - Only where a business qualifies under the guidance set out by Central Government will South Cambridgeshire District Council Grant funds.
-The Authority does not have discretion to act beyond guidance.

 - Recover grant funding if you are not the ratepayer on the eligible date.